Exclusive: Rosneft raising money from Swiss trader as debt payment looms

-The Kremlin-controlled firm's ability to raise debt has been severely reduced by sanctions imposed by Western powers which condemn Russia's annexation of Crimea and accuse it of orchestrating a rebellion in eastern Ukraine - a charge denied by Moscow.
+The Kremlin-controlled firm's ability to raise funds overseas has been severely curbed by sanctions imposed by Western powers which condemn Russia's annexation of Crimea and accuse it of orchestrating a rebellion in eastern Ukraine - a charge denied by Moscow.

+The rapid devaluation of the rouble at the end of 2014, as the Russian economy struggled to cope with sanctions and the collapse of oil prices, compounded the financial squeeze on Rosneft.

 Sanctions ban long-term financing of Rosneft - a measure that has prompted all Western companies to pull out of any such deals with the oil major - but allow short-term financing for a period of up to 30 days.

-Under an existing five-year financing agreement with Trafigura which began in mid-2013, Rosneft sells 150,000-200,000 metric tons of oil a month to the trader - a deal which is allowed to continue because it was struck before sanctions were imposed.
+Under an existing five-year financing agreement with Trafigura which began in mid-2013, Rosneft sells 150,000-200,000 tonnes of oil a month to the trader - a deal which is allowed to continue because it was struck before sanctions were imposed.

 Now Rosneft has committed to sell around 500,000 tonnes of oil to the Swiss trading house in February to raise money to help repay its debt, three trading sources told Reuters.